fioprotocol/fio-devhub/_docs/exchanges/exchange-benefits.md

 # Benefits & Incentives for Exchanges

 ---
+### FIO Token Incentive to Exchange for Integration of FIO

+Upon integration of the FIO Protocol, as a user option on their deposit/withdrawal/request pages, the Foundation will provide your exchange FIO Tokens of a mutually agreed upon amount.
+These tokens will be placed on a lock schedule that unwinds over time and the integration must occur before a mutually agreed upon deadline.

+---
 ### How Can Exchanges Use and Benefit from the FIO Protocol?

 How much time and money does your exchange spend with users on crypto deposit/withdrawal errors and support?
 Integrating the FIO Protocol gives your users friendly interwallet operability, making deposits, withdrawals and requests as easy as Venmo and near error-free.
 What’s more, the FIO Protocol is a Delegated Proof of Stake blockchain so FIO Tokens on your exchange can be used to vote towards block production and potentially participate in the associated token income.

 *Generous Bounty Rewards + Listing + Users + Retention + Marketing + PR + Giveaways + More*

----
-### Token Listing

-The Foundation for Interwallet Operability (FIO) will facilitate listing of the FIO Token on reputable exchanges.
-The Foundation generally will not pay listing fees, however, there are a number of additional economic benefits to your exchange, such as immediate cost savings on deposit/withdrawal customer support, generous user bounty upside, increased marketing and demand-driving activity and possible PR.

 ---
 ### Marketing of Listing